To ask questions or to place an order....

 I started Y Knot Rope Tack in the spring of 2007 and had to quit my part time job as a church secretary a couple years later because my business was growing steadily.
 As my business continued to grow, I had to cut back on the number of days I worked at the dude ranch (my other part time job).
 At the end of the season in 2013, I decided it was time to "retire" from working at my "fun job".
 It was a hard decision - I loved working at the ranch - but my business had grown into a full time job -- and more!
 The Lord has blessed me greatly and to God be the glory for my successful business!

 I have a workshop at our home and while I do not have "store hours", if you are in the area you can call and set up a time to stop by.
-Most of my business comes from internet sales - I have sent products to 49 states (anyone out there from Delaware want to make it 50?!), Washington DC and Puerto Rico, several provinces of Canada and at least a dozen other countries.
+Most of my business comes from internet sales - I have sent products to all 50 states (Thanks to Scott Arnold, I can finally add Delaware to the list!), Washington DC and Puerto Rico, several provinces of Canada and at least a dozen other countries.
 After attending several fairs and events in the early years of growing my business, I go to only one show a year now - the Midwest Horse Fair in Madison, WI from 2009 - 2019.
 I may occasionally be a vendor at some local events but I no longer plan to participate in any large fairs or expos.
 I am too busy with orders to have time to make stock to go to any other events.
 (I am too busy to go to Midwest too but I have a big following there and I enjoy getting to talk to many of my customers in person.)
 Aside from retail, I make tack for several trainers as well.
 Visit the Trainer page for information and links to their websites.

 -- I specialize in custom orders so you can get exactly what you want -- a halter for a hard-to-fit horse, reins just the right length, or maybe you have an idea for something new that you haven't seen anywhere else.